 The school will adhere to the provisions outlined in the school’s Data Protection Policy and Subject Access Request Guidance when responding to requests seeking access to personal information.

-Mapping process
+Mapping and Information Asset and Risk process

-The school conducts information reviews as and when against all information held by the school to evaluate the information the school is holding, receiving and using, and to ensure that this is correctly managed in accordance with the GDPR.
+The school conducts information reviews as and when against all information held by the school to evaluate the information the school is holding, receiving and using, and to ensure that this is correctly managed in accordance with the UK GDPR.
 This is called ‘data mapping’ or a ‘record of processing activities’ and the spreadsheet document includes a record of the following information:

 Paper documents and records